robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 <img src="./Figures/Input33_flir_4x.png" width="250">  <img src="./Figures/Output33_flir_4x.png" width="250"> <img src="./Figures/33_flir_GT.jpg" width="250">
 ### Purpose

-This software contains deep learning and computer vision code that may be used Thermal Image Super-Resolution although it may also be used for super-resolution of the visual image space.
+This software contains deep learning and computer vision code that may be used for Thermal Image Super-Resolution although it may also be used for super-resolution of the visual image space.
 This repository was created to contain experiments and numerous super-resolution models for our 2021 International Conference on